gitwildpig/FPRC/README.md

 # appendix
-download "Appendix.zip","Appendix.z01" and "Appendix.z02"
+download "Appendix.zip","Appendix.z01" and "Appendix.z02".

-unpack "Apendix.zip"
+after that, unpack "Apendix.zip" and get the "Appendix.pdf" file.